SR42-dev/bicep-curl-assistant/README.md

 # bicep-curl-assistant-final
 A python script that uses OpenCV and mediapipe to detect full ROM on chest and arm exercises.

 Note : This repository contains code to be presented at the HackerSpace orientation on 18th of April, 2022.
-A copy of the 'trainer.py' script is available under the repository 'SR42-dev/exercise-detection-mediapipe-approaches'.
-Ownership transfer to HackerSpace-PESU is pending.
+The original copy of the 'trainer.py' script is available under the repository 'SR42-dev/exercise-detection-mediapipe-approaches'.
+Ownership transfer of this repository to HackerSpace-PESU is pending.

 Steps to run the program :